 Depression isn’t Merely a Feeling of Sadness from Time to Time

-Irritability, weariness, problems concentrating, changes in eating or sleep patterns, feelings of worthlessness or powerlessness, a loss of enthusiasm in your typical activities, and suicidal thoughts are only a few of the symptoms.
+Irritability, weariness, problems concentrating, changes in eating or sleeping patterns, feelings of worthlessness or powerlessness, a loss of enthusiasm in your typical activities, and suicidal thoughts are only a few of the symptoms.

 We’ve highlighted basic depression indicators that destroy a relationship to help you restore the romance.
 In addition, we asked therapists for their best tips on how you and your partner might cope with depression together.

 My Marriage is Making Me Depressed: What You Can Do